osefatul/analytic-admin-app/README.md

 # ANALYTICAL ADMIN DASHBOARD

 CLick on the [this link](https://peaceful-galileo-383af2.netlify.app), it will redirect you to the webpage.

+### Intro
+Admin dashboard is a common practice in every website nowadays where there is need for an authority to manage the website contents and users.
+We developed a top-notch web application where an admin can add, delete, edit users, products and etc..

+### Details
 - Home, Users, Products are active tabs to show the purpose of this web app as an Admin.
 You have the power to carry out some special function such as below.
   - Home: In the Home page you will find react charts which will indiacte the users analytics, new users and latest money transactions.
   - Users: In the Users page you will find a table of users and their data.
 User can be deleted and edited. click on the edit button, you will be directed to another page where you can modify the user data, also you can find create button where you can create a new user account.